 Monday Sunny.
 Winds SE 20 to 30 km/h becoming light in the evening then becoming SE 15 to 20 km/h in the late evening.
 Daytime maximum temperatures around 30.

-Monday Sunny.
-Winds E/SE 15 to 20 km/h becoming light in the middle of the day then becoming SE 15 to 25 km/h in the early afternoon.
+Tuesday Sunny.
+Winds SE 15 to 20 km/h tending E in the morning then becoming light in the middle of the day.

 Northwest Weather Forecasts

 ||20||38||5%||< 1mm||Nil||E 19||20||SE 10||12|

 A record-breaking and continuous winter downpour has caused an explosion of colour in the Australian outback, with country from Coober Pedy in South Australia to Toowoomba in Queensland green and dotted with wildflowers.